1-800-935-2620 Speak to a Tour Expert

 Plitvice Lakes National Park

-Drive inland this morning and travel north to your next base of Grabovac.
-Here, you’ll visit Plitvice Lakes National Park, a misty Eden of endless waterfalls and spectral blue lakes.
-Fed by the Bijela and Crna (White and Black) Rivers, the waters tumble from a high, tree-lined ridge down through the valley and skirt dense forests of beech, spruce and pine.
-A series of wooden walkways pass over the landscape, ensuring there’s little impact on the park.
-Sixteen stunning turquoise lakes, fed by underground springs, are split into the upper and lower lakes.
-The upper are in the dolomite cliffs, where rushing water weaves in and out of the karst, dropping dramatically down to the lower lakes, with enchanting forests, grottoes and steep cliffs.
-This interplay of water, rock and plant-life creates a wondrous, dynamic landscape, changing the water colour from azure to bright green, deep blue to grey.
-Look to the canopy for over 120 species of birds, including hawks and owls.
-The butterflies that hover through the trees transform the park into a riot of colour in the autumn.
-After, visit Licko Petrovo Selo, a small village next to the park with a local NGO that focuses on preserving the historical art of wooly men's underwear.
-Take a short tour of the NGO and hear about how they preserve this important part of local cultural heritage (and maybe even grab a souvenir to take home and support the locals).
+Travel inland this morning to your next base in Grabovac and visit Plitvice Lakes National Park – an Eden of waterfalls and lakes.
+Fed by the Bijela and Crna Rivers, the waters tumble from tree-lined ridges through dense forests.
+Sixteen lakes fed by underground springs are split into the upper and lower lakes.
+The upper are in the dolomite cliffs, where water weaves in and out of the karst, dropping dramatically down to the lower lakes.
+This interplay of water, rock and plant life creates a dynamic landscape.
+Look out for over 120 species of birds, including hawks and owls, and butterflies that transform the park into a riot of colour.
+After, visit Licko Petrovo Selo – a small village next to the park with a local NGO that focuses on preserving the historical art of woolly men's underwear.
+Take a short tour of the NGO and hear about how they preserve this important part of their cultural heritage (and maybe even buy a warm souvenir to take home).

 Meals: Breakfast